aetherlibrary/aether-library/README.md

 **Vault** — Your own local Markdown knowledge folder.
 Saved discussions are written as ordinary `.md` files you can read, search, edit or move with any tool.
-An optional integration can also export saved discussions into an existing Obsidian vault; the built-in Vault remains primary and Obsidian is never required.
+An optional integration can also export saved discussions into an existing Obsidian vault; the built-in Vault remains the primary system, and installing Obsidian is not required.

-**Archives** — Every completed discussion is recorded locally, so you can reopen it later.
-A previous discussion can also be continued as a new one, carrying the earlier conversation forward as context, and related discussions are grouped together as a thread.
+**Archives** — Every completed discussion is recorded locally, so you can reopen it and continue the conversation later.
+Once saved, previous discussions remain available even after closing or restarting Aether Library.
+You can continue any past discussion directly from the Archives, and Aether Library will provide the previous conversation as context to your selected AI, allowing the discussion to continue naturally and form a complete thread that you can revisit at any time.

 **Attachments** — Attach files, PDFs, images or text before asking, so the Scholars can work from your own material.
 You can drag and drop files onto the